United Nations (UN)

 - Determining the rank of the United Nations according to the amount of its influence on life in Syria.
 As shown in the chart below, the United Nations ranked 38th most influential prime actor.

 - Assessing and classifying the United Nations according to its commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that the UN falls under the category of 'Opportunistic'.
-A prime actor assessed as Opportunistic is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.
+Of the 25 prime actors who participated in the assessments, more agreed that the UN falls under the category of 'Follower'.
+A prime actor assessed as Follower is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.

 In response to the question, “How is the United Nations important in the life of Syria?”